Deep Agents

 Extracting Available Skills

-ContextEngine.getAvailableSkills() returns the metadata of all skills discovered from the configured context.
-This is used by the agent framework to populate GuardrailContext.availableSkills, enabling guardrails to detect when the LLM confuses skills with tools:
+• ContextEngine.getSkillMounts() — reads the same data from the available_skills fragment after you've called set(skills(sandbox)).
+Used by the agent framework to populate GuardrailContext.availableSkills, enabling guardrails to detect when the LLM confuses skills with tools.

 const context = new ContextEngine({ store, chatId: 'chat-001', userId: 'user-001' })